The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/1-encapsulation-factories-and-closure.md

 </details>

-A core tenet of encapsulation in OOP is to **restrict access to an object's internal data**, like `friendsManager.friends`.
 If we are able to ensure `friendsManager.friends` is only interacted with through the methods `addFriend` and `printFriends`, we can guarantee that our rules for adding new friends are enforced.

-### Closures Let Us Hide Data
+### Factory Functions and Closures Let Us Hide Data

-One amazing feature of JavaScript is the ability to create a **closure**.
-Closures are created when an "inner function" maintains references to variables in its surrounding scope (an "outer function").

 We can leverage closures to control access to the `friends` array by doing the following:

-* We declare a function `makeFriendsManager`.
-This is our "outer" function
+* We declare a "factory function" called `makeFriendsManager`.
+This is our "outer" function.
 * Inside, we declare the `friendsManager` object and return it.
 * We declare the `friends` array as its own variable, outside of `friendsManager`.
 It can no longer be accessed directly via the object but can be referenced by the methods `addFriend` and `printFriends`